If They Tell You I Fell: Plot

-In the post Spanish Civil War years, Catalan kids would sit in circles among the ruins and tell stories, known as "aventis" open-ended narratives drifting back and forth through time.
+In the post Spanish Civil War years, Catalan kids would sit in circles among the ruins and tell stories, known as aventis, open-ended narratives drifting back and forth through time.
 Laced with horror and perversity, these tales mix war stories, local gossip, comic book characters, fantasy and real events.
-The "aventis" of this film are told in flashback in 1970, 1940, 1936 and the mid-1980s.
+The aventis of this film are told in flashback in 1970, 1940, 1936 and the mid-1980s.

 In 1970, Nito, a medical examiner assistant and sister Paulina, a nurse-nun (who grew up together, and now are co-workers in a hospital) identify the corpse of a couple who had drowned during a car accident.
-The dead man is Daniel Javaloyes "Java", one of the main characters of the "aventis" of their childhood and adolescence.
+The dead man is Daniel Javaloyes, or "Java", one of the main characters of the aventis of their childhood and adolescence.
 The woman seems to be Juanita, who forty years before was one of many orphans.
 The discovery of Java's body (long presumed dead) leads them to remember what had happened decades before.
 Flashbacks reveal a story that may or may not have happened.

 In the old quarter of 1940s Barcelona inhabitants are struggling to survive among the ruins left by the Spanish Civil War.
-Daniel Javaloyes, "Java" is one of them.
+Daniel Javaloyes, or Java, is one of them.
 He is a young man trying by any means to leave behind the misery around him.
 He lives in a dilapidated house with his grandmother, a mute trapper.
 To make some money, the hardened Java performs perverse sexual acts for the voyeuristic pleasure of Don Conrado, a rich sadistic man, who uses a wheelchair after being wounded during the war.
 In one of those sexual encounters for hire, Java has violent sex with Ramona, a visibly pregnant prostitute.
 From then on Java is smitten with the fallen woman.
 Initially he finds out very little about her, but when Conrado's mother visits him also looking for her, Java learns that Ramona had been a maid in Don Conrado's household.
 She bears a scarred left nipple caused by his sadism.